-Through similar logic, we expect that in cases of directed altruism, where γ{ij} varies across dyads, transfers decrease with the social distance between i and j.
-However, ceteris paribus and conditional on an appropriate measure of social distance, there should be no relationship between transfers and geographic distance.
-Finally, in the simple model specified by (8), we expect current transfers between i and j to be "memory-less" (Fafchamps & Lund 2003), i.e. current transfers should not depend on the past history of i-j transfers - so as long as we can control for other time-invariant aspects of the i-j relationship.
-To the extent that an
+Note that this particular metric of mobile phone penetration is an overestimate of the number of unique individuals, as many individuals have multiple SIM cards registered to their name geographic distance.
+Finally, in the simple model specified by Eq.
+(A.1) and E1.
+(8) in the main text, we expect current transfers between i and j to be "memory-less" (Fafchamps and Lund, 2003), i.e. current transfers should not depend on the past history of i-j transfers - so as long as we can control for other time-invariant aspects of the i-j relationship.
+To the extent that an association does exist between past transfers and current transfers, we would expect it to be positive, as past transfers may reveal information about how much i cares about j, above and beyond the undirected measures of relationship strength that we employ.
+These predictions are summarized in column (3) of Table 8.